DeviceNut/PixelNutApp/how-library-works.md

 If the associated control code is not being compiled for a given application, these calls resolve to empty functions (which are then eliminated by the linker during optimization).

 For example, 'SetupColorControls()' and 'CheckColorControls()' do nothing if the symbols 'APIN_HUE_POT' and 'APIN_WHITE_POT' are not defined, which would indicate that aren't any pots being used to adjust the color properties.

+Extended Plugin #defines

+'PLUGIN_SPECTRA', 'PLUGIN_PLASMA', 'PLUGIN_FADER' enables additional effect plugins that can be used in your patterns.
+If 'MATRIX_STRIDE' is more than 1 then the Spectra plugin assumes you are using a matrix of pixels with the size of each column equal to that value.

+Extended Application #defines

+'XAPP_FIREFLY' enables the extended application 'FireFly' - see the example for more details.

+To support multiple physical strands of pixels, you must first define 'XMAIN_ENABLE', 'APPCMDS_EXTEND', 'PIXENGINE_OVERRIDE', 'SHOWPIX_OVERRIDE' to use the code in 'xmain.h.
+Thenb set the following: 'PIXEL_COUNTS' to an array of the number of pixels in each strand, 'PIXEL_PINS' to an array of the pin driving the strand, 'PIXEL_DIRS' to an array of the direction (1=up, 0=down).